verlok/verlok.github.io/_posts/2015-12-21-responsive-images.md

 ---
 layout: post
-title: Responsive images, `img` with `srcset` and `sizes` in a responsive layout
+title: Responsive images?
+You don't need the picture tag
 date: 2015-12-21 07:54:00 +01:00
 categories:
 - techniques
 - experiments
 tags: [responsive images, picture, tag, responsive design]
 ---
-We have a responsive website layout and we want to have responsive images sized at 100% width at every viewport width, and we want them optimized for the most common resolutions, but **the images are inside a container which is not always as wide as the viewport**.
-Therefore, **images cannot be sized relatively to a percentage of the viewport as we do with `vw` unit**.
-Do we need to use the `picture` tag, or the `img` tag with its `srcset` and `sizes` attributes can do the job alone?
-I did some researches and POCs and I found out that **`img` can do it**, and I'm going to explain how in this post.
+We have a responsive website layout, images are sized at 100% of the container, but **the container is not always as wide as the viewport**.
+Therefore, **we can't size the images using `vw`**.
+Do we need to use the `picture` tag, or the `img` tag is enough?
+The result is that **`img` can do it**, using the `sizes` and `srcset` attributes.

 ## The images layout

-Images in this layout are as follows:
+The images in the layout are wide as follows:

 | Viewport Width        | Images width     | Container width          |
 |-----------------------|------------------|--------------------------|